Ricoh 2A03: Technical details

-The Ricoh 2A03 contains a second-sourced MOS Technology 6502 core, modified to disable the 6502's binary-coded decimal mode (possibly to avoid a MOS Technology patent).
+The Ricoh 2A03 contains an unlicensed derivative of the MOS Technology 6502 core, modified to disable the 6502's binary-coded decimal mode (possibly to avoid a MOS Technology patent).
 It also integrates a programmable sound generator (also known as APU, featuring twenty two memory-mapped I/O registers), rudimentary DMA, and game controller polling.

-Sound Hardware
+Sound hardware

 The Ricoh 2A03's sound hardware has 5 channels, separated into two APUs (Audio Processing Units).
-The first APU contains two general purpose pulse channels with 4 duty cycles, and the second APU contains a Triangle wave generator, an LFSR-based Noise generator, and a 1-bit Delta modulation-encoded PCM (DPCM) channel.
-While a majority of the NES library uses only 4 channels, later games use the 5th DPCM channel due to cartridge memory expansions becoming cheaper.
+The first APU contains two general purpose square wave channels with 4 duty cycles, similar to the sound generators seen on earlier platforms.
+The second APU contains three channels; a pseudo-triangle wave generator, an LFSR-based noise generator, and a 1-bit Delta modulation-encoded PCM (DPCM) channel.

+The triangle wave was generated by automatically stepping a 4-bit volume control from 0 to 15 and then back down.
+The rate of these steps could be controlled to produce different frequencies for the resulting tone.
+Because of the discrete stepping, an overtone was created four octaves higher at 1/8 the volume of the primary tone, giving the resulting tone a "buzzing" quality.
+Because the volume was being used to create the triangle, this channel did not have a separate volume control.

+A majority of the NES library uses only the four programmed channels due to the amount of memory needed to encode DPCM signals.
+Later games use the 5th DPCM channel due to cartridge memory expansions becoming cheaper.
 For example, Super Mario Bros.
-3 uses the DPCM channel for simple drum sounds, while Journey to Silius uses it for sampled basslines.
+3 uses the DPCM channel for simple drum sounds.
 An interesting quirk of the DPCM channel is that the bit order is reversed compared to what is normally expected for 1-bit PCM.
 Many developers were unaware of this detail, causing samples to be distorted during playback.

 The output of each channel is mixed non-linearly in their respective APU before being combined.
+This means that the volume of the channels changes when the volume of other channels changes.
+This can make the balancing of the channels in complex passages difficult.
+This was a particular problem with the triangle wave, as its volume could not be separated adjusted to make up for this effect.

-On Famicom and Dendy systems, expansion sound chips may add their own sound to the output via a pin on the game cartridge.
+On Famicom systems, expansion sound chips may add their own sound to the output via a pin on the game cartridge.
 Expansion audio capabilities were removed from international NES systems, but can be restored by modifying the expansion port located on the bottom of the system.